meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

 Retrieve the raw data files
 ===

-Note: This step is only relevant if you are following this tutorial from a node of _somerengrid_, the private computing grid of the [Sleep & Cognition][sc] team of the [Netherlands Institute for Neuroscience (NIN)][nin].
-At this point, the raw data files are not publicly available but they will be eventually.
+__NOTE__: This step is only relevant if you are following this tutorial from a node of _somerengrid_, the private computing grid of the [Sleep & Cognition][sc] team of the [Netherlands Institute for Neuroscience (NIN)][nin].
+At this point, the raw data files are not publicly available but they will be, eventually.
 If you are working at the NIN and are interested in getting access to the raw data, please contact [German Gomez-Herrero][ggh].